India to sign defensive agreement with US following Himalayan standoff with China - Local News 8

 In a meeting of the Quad earlier this month in Tokyo, US Secretary of State Mike Pompeo railed against the “Chinese Communist Party’s coverup” in the initial stages of the coronavirus pandemic, and saying “it is more critical now than ever that we collaborate to protect our people and partners from the CCP’s exploitation, corruption, and coercion.”

-Pompeo, who is also in Delhi this week, said in a statement ahead of the trip that the partnership between the US and India is “critical to the security and prosperity of both countries, the Indo-Pacific region, and the world.”
+Speaking in Delhi on Tuesday, Pompeo said that “there is much work to do” in the India-US relationship, from “our cooperation on the pandemic that originated in Wuhan, to confronting the Chinese Communist Party’s threats to security and freedom to promoting peace and stability throughout the region.”

-“We are expanding cooperation between our two militaries.
-This includes our navies, which play a critical role in ensuring freedom of navigation in the Indo-Pacific,” he said in a separate statement, adding that “the United States welcomes India’s emergence as a leading regional and global power.”
+In a statement ahead of the trip, he said the two sides would expand “cooperation between our two militaries.
+This includes our navies, which play a critical role in ensuring freedom of navigation in the Indo-Pacific.”

 India has long attempted to balance relations with Washington and Beijing, with whom it shares a 2,100 mile-long (3,379 kilometer), hotly-disputed border.
 That boundary has been the site of major tensions this year, following a bloody clash between Indian and Chinese troops in June which left dozens of soldiers dead.